ProjectBorealis/ueversionator/README.md

 }
 ```

-### ue4versionator config
+### ueversionator config

-A simple configuration file is used to tell ue4versionator where to fetch builds
+A simple configuration file is used to tell ueversionator where to fetch builds
 from.

 ```
-[ue4versionator]
+[ueversionator]
 baseurl = https://downloads.example.com/builds
 ```

-ue4versionator expects builds to be found under this location, with the
+ueversionator expects builds to be found under this location, with the
 filename `bundlename-<version>.7z`, where the version matches the
-`EngineAssociation` key without the `ue4v:` prefix.
+`EngineAssociation` key without the `uev:` prefix.
 So for the
 uproject example above, the build would be expected to be found at
 `https://downloads.example.com/builds/engine-4.24-custom.7z`.